 When there is a pattern of unhealthy repetitive use, the system lays down structural fibers in the fascia to reduce the work required from muscles.
 That's why, for example, the "muscles" across some people's shoulders feel like rocks.
 It's not the muscle at all — it's the fascia becoming dense to support the muscle.
 This may also result from a repeated stress pattern playing out in the muscles.

 Fortunately, fascia also responds to appropriate requests for releasing strain patterns.
 In the context of structural or myofascial work, the therapist introduces mechanical force into the system to affect a desired change.

-CranioSacral Therapy works with fascia, too, but the approach is different than that of traditional structural work.
-In the context of CranioSacral Therapy, change in the fascia happens spontaneously as the therapist responds to and supports the impulses toward balance in the body.
+CranioSacral Therapy works with fascia, too, but the approach is different than that of most other structural work.
+In the context of CranioSacral Therapy, change in the fascia happens spontaneously as the therapist supports the impulses toward balance in the body.

 In the deepest most original parts of the fascial network is the dura mater, the tough sac covering the Central Nervous System.
-This is where the cerebrospinal fluid nourishes and protects the brain and spinal cord.
+Within this meningeal sac, the cerebrospinal fluid nourishes and protects the brain and spinal cord.
 The cyclical production and draining of this fluid is thought to create the core rhythm used in CranioSacral Therapy assessment and treatment.